se-edu/learningresources/contents/uix/uix.md

 ### Preliminary Research
 Preliminary research is the stage where you:
-  * Understand your target audience through Contextual Inquiry, which involves interviewing users to find out about their wants, needs and pain-points, in the setting of them using the actual product and/or products from competitors
+  * Understand your target audience through [Contextual Inquiry](http://www.usabilitybok.org/contextual-inquiry), which involves interviewing users to find out about their wants, needs and pain-points, in the setting of them using the actual product and/or products from competitors
-  * Gather the tools needed for the project such as prototyping tools or wireframing tools for creating low to high fidelity prototypes
+  * Gather the tools needed for the project such as wireframing or prototyping [tools](https://medium.com/@Mockplus/the-10-best-wireframing-and-prototyping-tools-for-designers-a808e81ecadf) for creating low to high fidelity products for testing
   * Depending on whether the project is hypothetical (taking a known product and re-designing it) or client-based (working for businesses or non-profits), discuss and create a project plan with stakeholders

-Deliverables:
+#### Deliverables:
-  * Personas - Profiles of users that are representative of the target audiences
+  * [Personas](https://static1.squarespace.com/static/519deddfe4b07b846eef9842/55915575e4b0a919cf5a0da5/55a5b693e4b0576c4f936a78/1436923548676/11_all_with_eps_brands.jpg?format=750w) - User profiles that are representative of the target audiences
-  * User Stories - Representation of the most important user actions or motivations for each persona
+  * [User Stories](https://i.pinimg.com/originals/00/ac/37/00ac379ca5b9c28de3d56bdea4580e2e.jpg) - Representation of the most important user actions or motivations for each persona
-  * User Scenarios - Case studies of how users use the products, supplementing User Stories to allow you to better empathize with the users
+  * [User Scenarios](http://www.davedoyle.com/prof/portfolio/images/large/petcare_scenario.gif) - Case studies of how users use the products, supplementing User Stories to allow you to better empathize with the users
-  * User Flows - Depiction of how users navigate through the product for each scenario
+  * [User Flows](https://cdn-images-1.medium.com/max/1600/0*aO_6rai_fTnSe5rh.) - Depiction of how users navigate through the product for each scenario

+### Prototyping
+Prototyping stage is where you:
+  * [Test](https://usabilitygeek.com/usability-testing-prototypes/) whether the product flow you came up with is smooth
+  * Create [prototypes](https://www.mockplus.com/blog/post/wireframe-mockup-prototype-selection-of-prototyping-tools), or Minimum Viable Product (MVP), for further testing and refinement
+  * Get a clear sense of how users would interact with the final product

+#### Deliverables:
+  * [Wireframes](https://wireframesketcher.com/samples/YouTube.png) - Depicts a skeleton version of an application, meant to develop a unified vision of content structure instead of focusing on asthetics; may or may not be clickable
+  * [UI elements](https://thumbs.dreamstime.com/z/flat-ui-design-elements-set-icons-buttons-progress-bars-vector-illustration-light-colors-33417705.jpg) - Basic visual components, which can start out basic and increase in quantity/quality with the fidelity of MVP
+  * [Mockups](https://i0.wp.com/brandhorse.com/wp-content/uploads/2016/01/EZ-Frabic-Mobile-App-UX-UI-Design.jpg?resize=960%2C750) - Built upon an agreed version of wireframe with higher fidelity and asthetics

+### User Testing
+User Testing stage is where you:
+  * Use a low or high fidelity prototype to [test with users](http://www.uxbooth.com/articles/usability-testing-dont-guess-test/), to determine the effectiveness of product
+  * Should have a clear sense of the user goals at this stage
+  * Be prepared to [re-prototype](https://www.interaction-design.org/literature/article/design-iteration-brings-powerful-results-so-do-it-again-designer) again after gathering user feedback

+#### Deliverables (before testing):
+  * [Usability Test Plan](https://www.smileycat.com/wp-content/uploads/2016/05/usability-test-plan-dashboard.png) - Summary of background, goals, and test methodology
+  * [User Testing Script](http://www.ariadne.ac.uk/images/issue62-loureiroKoechlin/CeciliaLoureiroKoechlin-03-small.gif) - What to say as the facilitator, encouraging users to think out loud during the test

+#### Deliverables (after testing):
+  * [Usability reports](https://image.slidesharecdn.com/january2012nhupa-120206210831-phpapp02/95/delivering-results-how-do-you-report-user-research-findings-18-728.jpg?cb=1374224669) - Thorough introduction to what aspects of the product was or was not effective and how to improve
+  * [Journey maps](https://cdn-images-1.medium.com/max/1600/1*jAfZXNWAx50fWEvoF-eWLw.png) - More detailed user flow based on how users are observed to use the product in actual testing conditions
+  * [Refined prototype](https://cdn-images-1.medium.com/max/1600/1*8qPOD1DG19Kj2sfJkTk3Eg.png) - A more refined prototype that is closer to meeting user expectations, each iteration should always be tested before moving to a higher fidelity

+### Maintenance
+Maintenance stage is where you:
+  * Follow-up with the product after the final product launch
+  * Should be prepared to recursively update, revise and maintain the content in the application

+#### Deliverables:
+  * [Sitemaps](http://www.kristenjoybaker.com/uploads/1/3/7/6/13760055/3563790_orig.jpg) - Depiction of how all pages of product interconnect
+  * [Taxonomies](http://blog.fuzzymath.com/wp-content/uploads/2015/09/UCAN_Taxonomy-1024x775.png) - List of vocabularies used in the content
+  * [Content Governance Plans](https://image.slidesharecdn.com/contentstrategyin2015-150706154016-lva1-app6891/95/slide-43-1024.jpg) - Complete strategy for updating, revising and maintaining all content within the product

+### Ending Notes
+The clearly-stated objectives and deliverables of each stage cumulates to a well-defined target audience and a well-designed prototype needed to match the expectations of that audience.
+UX Design requires empathy in the users' shoes and effort to address their problems, however all that is worth it in the grand scheme of delighting or even impressing users when they use your applications.